cirosantilli/linux-cheat/mount.md

     man mount

-`/etc/mtab` contains information about currently mounted filesystems.
+`/etc/mtab` contains a list of filesystems maintained by the `mount` and `umount` programs.

+This file is only intended to be read, as it is modified by `mount` automatically.

 Mount without arguments cats it:

     mount

-This file is only intended to be read, as it is modified by `mount` automatically.

-Its format is compatible with `fstab`, although copying lines directly is not very useful as it refers to block devices by device file, which can change arbitrarily.

-Sample lines of the file:

-    /dev/sda7 / ext4 rw,errors=remount-ro 0 0
-    proc /proc proc rw,noexec,nosuid,nodev 0 0
-    sysfs /sys sysfs rw,noexec,nosuid,nodev 0 0
-    none /sys/fs/fuse/connections fusectl rw 0 0
-    /dev/sdb1 /media/SYSTEM_DRV fuseblk rw,nosuid,nodev,allow_other,default_permissions,blksize=4096 0 0
+`/proc/mounts` is generally better as it uses actual up-to-date kernel mount information.
+The formats are the same, and contents are likely to be very similar.

 ## Auto mount Windows filesystems